FUSIONFoundation/dcrm-go/README.md

 Specifying the `--testnet` flag however will reconfigure your Geth instance a bit:

- * Instead of using the default data directory (`~/.ethereum` on Linux for example), Geth will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
-Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `geth attach` will try to attach to a production node endpoint by default.
+ * Instead of using the default data directory (`~/.fusion` on Linux for example), Geth will nest itself one level deeper into a `testnet` subfolder (`~/.fusion/testnet` on Linux).
+Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `gfsn attach` will try to attach to a production node endpoint by default.
 E.g.
-   `geth attach <datadir>/testnet/geth.ipc`.
+   `gfsn attach <datadir>/testnet/gfsn.ipc`.
 Windows users are not affected by this.
  * Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.